authifier/authifier/README.md

 | ---------- | --------------------------- | ---------------------------------------------------------------------------------------------------- |
 | 2022-06-03 | `M2022_06_03EnsureUpToSpec` | Reset and reconstruct indexes to be fully up to date.
 This will also create any missing collections. |

-## How does rAuth work?
+## How does Authifier work?

-rAuth uses email / password combinations to authenticate users and nothing else, this might not be what you're looking for but I personally prefer this format.
+Authifier uses email / password combinations to authenticate users and nothing else, this might not be what you're looking for but I personally prefer this format.

 - If you need usernames, you need to handle this on your end.